-Greetings Internet Stranger!
+Greetings Internet Stranger and welcome to one day in Kyoto!
 When you close your eyes and I say the words one day in Kyoto, what springs to mind?
 Do you picture ancient wooden temples where monks can pray in silent contemplation?
 Do you imagine winding paths alongside a beautiful river that is bordered by pink and white cherry blooms?
 Can you visualize a perfectly combed Zen garden made with nothing but rocks, sand, and a delicate bonsai tree?

 Then this one day in Kyoto featuring Ginkaku ji temple is for you!
 Come with me and we will find the beautiful Kyoto of your dreams.
 We may also find a carriage lying by the side of the road full of happy kittens.

 Spoiler Alert: We will definitely find those happy kittens.